Manta-Network/docs/docs/manta-atlantic/Collator Requirement.md

     -   NOTE

-        Although the screenshot shows a connected dolphin node, the procedure is identical when connected to the Manta Network

         -   In the first box, labelled "using the selected account", select the collator account holding the [collator MANTA bond](https://docs.calamari.network/docs/calamari/Staking/Collation/Requirements#kma-bond).
         -   In the second (dropdown) box labelled "submit the following extrinsic", select `session`.
         -   In the third (dropdown) box, select `setKeys(keys, proof)`